linux-surface/kernel/Documentation/driver-api/surface_aggregator/client.rst

             *   ssam_request_sync_onstack(ctrl, &rqst, &resp, sizeof(arg_le));
             *
             * to perform the request, allocating the message buffer directly
-            * on the stack as opposed to via kzalloc().
+            * on the stack as opposed to allocation via kzalloc().
             */

            /*
             * Convert request response back to native format.
 Note that in the
-            * error case, this value is not touched.
+            * error case, this value is not touched by the SSAM core, i.e.
+            * 'ret_le' will be zero as specified in its initialization.
             */
            *ret = le32_to_cpu(ret_le);